Vonng/pigsty/docs/README.md

 ## Compatibility

+Pigsty runs on bare OS without containerization: EL  7/8/9 (RHEL, Rocky, CentOS, Alma, Oracle, Anolis, etc...), Ubuntu 20.04 / 22.04 & Debian 11/12.
+EL 8/9 is our primary supported OS, while Ubuntu/Debian support is newly introduced since v2.5.
+They have slight differences in package names and available [extension](PGSQL-EXTENSION) list.

-We recommend using **RockyLinux 8.9, 9.3** and **Ubuntu 22.04** (jammy) as the underlying Operating System, we have pre-packed [offline packages](INSTALL#offline-packages) for these three distributions.
+We highly recommend using **RockyLinux** **8.9**, **9.3**, and **Ubuntu 22.04** (jammy) as the Operating System for Pigsty.
+We have pre-packed [offline packages](INSTALL#offline-packages) for these three distros, ensuring a smooth installation process even **without Internet** access.
+For other OS and their compatible distros, the initial installation requires Internet access to download and build a local YUM/APT repo.
-EL 8/9 is our primary supported OS, with the standard feature set.
-Debian has some difference in PG extensions (lack of Pigsty maintained RPMs, but also has some unique extension extensions available, e.g: pgml).

-While any EL 7,8,9 / Ubuntu 20.04,22.04 / Debian 11/12 compatible Distributions could work, such as RHEL, Rocky, Alma, CentOS, Anolis, OracleLinux, etc.
-You have to perform **online installation** or make your own offline packages due to potential package dependency conflicts.

-PostgreSQL is currently the Major supported PG version, with full extensions.
-But you can also use PostgreSQL 12/13/14/15 too with some extra modifications.
+PostgreSQL **16** is the primary supported version, with full extension support.
+But you can also use older PostgreSQL 12 / 13 / 14 / 15 with some slight modifications.
+We have also extended compatibility support (OS, Distro, PG, Arch) in our service [subscriptions](SUPPORT).
-If you have advanced compatibility requirements, such as using a specific OS distribution, supporting a specific version of PostgreSQL, or need consulting & support, we also provide [commercial support](SUPPORT) options.

 ----------------